build-on-aws/bedrock-agent-txt2sql/README.md

 - Scroll to the top, then select ***Save***.

-- These instructions guide the generative AI application in its role as a SQL developer creating efficient and accurate queries for Amazon Athena.
+`Keep in mind that these instructions guide the generative AI application in its role as a SQL developer creating efficient and accurate queries for Amazon Athena.
 The process involves understanding user requests, decomposing them into manageable sub-queries, and executing these to fetch precise data.
-This structured approach ensures that responses are not only accurate but also relevant to the user's needs, thereby enhancing user interaction and data retrieval efficiency.
+This structured approach ensures that responses are not only accurate but also relevant to the user's needs, thereby enhancing user interaction and data retrieval efficiency.`

 - Next, we will add an action group.
 Scroll down to `Action groups` then select ***Add***.